 Black Peppercorns..
 So Much Flavor!

 I’ve always been one of Black Pepper’s biggest fans.
-This one, often taken for granted, spice can take the ordinary to the spectacular.
+This glorious spice, often taken for granted, can take the ordinary into the spectacular.
 If you don’t believe me, just ask mashed potatoes.

 When I first fell madly in love with cooking, the little red and white tin of pre-ground pepper was my mainstay.
 In fact, we had a thing going for years.
 I’d buy big tins of ground pepper and fill my salt and pepper shakers for daily use and whip out my red and white tin for cooking.